aejjehint/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/ac_fixed/README.md

 #include <sycl/ext/intel/ac_types/ac_fixed.hpp>
 ```

-> **Important**: You must pass the  `-qactypes` option to the `icpx` command on Linux or the `/Qactypes` option to the `icx-cl` command on Windows when building your SYCL program in order to include `ac_types` header files on the include path and link against the AC type libraries.
+> **Important**: You must pass the  `` option to the `icpx` command on Linux or the `/Qactypes` option to the `icx-cl` command on Windows when building your SYCL program in order to include `ac_types` header files on the include path and link against the AC type libraries.
 In this tutorial, the options are passed through the `src/CMakeLists.txt` file.

 ### Recommended Method for Constructing `ac_fixed` Numbers